Corporate Governance

 Reputation

 It is the Group’s policy to manage and operate worldwide business activities in conformity with applicable laws and regulations as well as with the highest ethical standards.
 Both the Group’s Board of Directors and Executive Management are committed to full compliance with applicable law and regulations in all jurisdictions in which we operate, and to maintain the Company’s reputation for integrity and fairness in business dealings with third parties.
-The Group is committed to maintain its PCI DSS Level 1 clearance and ISO27001 registration.

 Further information on how the Board operates and discharges its duties can be found in the Corporate Governance report, the Environmental Social and Governance Report and the Statement of Corporate and Social Responsibilities above.